-The distribution of the assets contained in your estate will be handled by the executor named in you will, or alternatively by a court appointed administrator in the event that you were to die without a valid will and the intestacy rules apply
+The distribution of the assets contained in your estate will be handled by the executor named in your will, or alternatively by a court appointed administrator in the event that you were to die without a valid will and the intestacy rules apply.

 • Identify assets and debts

 The personal representatives [PRs] are responsible for finding out what assets the person who has died owned – e.g. bank and building society account, property, insurance policies, shares, premium bonds.
 Each institution will have to be informed of the death and date of death valuations obtained.
 Any property and contents will also need to be valued.
 The PRs are also responsible for obtaining details of any debts outstanding and for ensuring these are paid.